AICorpGlobal/Delegactor/docs/ActorFramework.md

     To find irrelevant actors and terminate recomputing hashes will help then  and will asking actors to self destruct.
 ---

-    For clients when a partition encouters a message that is irrelevant, the message will be rerouted to respective partition with a header to indicate the client that there is cluster a configuration change. the last partition will periodically cross check active message subscriptions and then will  (to be done)
+For clients when a partition encouters a message that is irrelevant, the message will be rejected to indicate the client that there is cluster a configuration change.

+Scaling out we will have no outage , but when scaling down there can be timeouts or retries

 #### State Persistance and propogation